Lowfall/Library/README.md

 # Start up

 To start up you dont need to do smth, database will be created automatically.
-> The only thing you must have is MSSQL
+> The only thing you must have is MSSQL and PLEASE CHECK THAT START UP PROJECT IS Library.WebApi

 # Usage